 Development-friendly regulators can enhance a financial services provider's ecosystem by streamlining their regulatory obligations.
 For example, the MAS has proposed to condense the two current overlapping payment regulatory regimes into one.
 Platforms which conduct activities under both regimes would in the future only need to ensure compliance with one.
-Such a decrease in regulatory obligations would allow technology to develo more freely.
+Such a decrease in regulatory obligations would allow technology to develop more freely.
 More resources can also be devoted to actual development instead of ensuring regulatory compliance.

-the compliance of technological developments, some regulators have allowed these to be tested out in regulatory sandboxes.
-During the sandbox-phase, such developments are exempt from having to comply with the full suite of applicable regulations.
+Where there is uncertainty about the compliance of technological developments, some regulators have allowed these to be tested out in regulatory sandboxes.
+During the sandbox-phase, such developments are exempt from having to comply with the full suit of applicable regulations.
 However there is usually a list of criteria that needs to be satisfied before entry into the sandbox is allowed.
 For example, developments may be required to be innovative and be scalable to a wider audience after the sandbox period.
-The existence of such sandboxes encourage the development and use of new technology in the financial services space collaborations between regulators should lead to more comprehensive and integrated cross-border collaboration over FinTech developments.
-Regulators are ultimately concerned with ensuring financial stability and such cooperation would better
+The existence of such sandboxes encourage the development and use of new technology in the financial services space

 Regulators are also starting to acknowledge that technological developments are not bounded by national boundaries, and are cooperating with other countries to foster innovation.
-For example, the MAS has signed FinTech cooperation agreements with regulators not only from the regio but also from Australia, Japan and the United Kingdom.
-Such solutions enable financial services providers to comply with increasingly stringent regulatory burdens more efficiently, at a lower cost.
-Since the global financial crisis, the amount of new regulatory regimes being introduced have steadily grown.
-In response, financial services providers have had to hire an ever-growing number of compliance personnel and externa IT vendors to ensure compliance.
-This issue is particularly problemati in Asia, where financial services providers often have to keep up with various regulatory regimes, each with a different set of rules and requirements.
+For example, the MAS has signed FinTech cooperation agreements with regulators not only from the region but also from Australia, Japan and the United Kingdom.
+Such collaborations between regulators should lead to more comprehensive and integrated cross-border collaboration over FinTech developments.
+Regulators are ultimately concerned with ensuring financial stability and such cooperation would better enable that.

-An enhanced understanding of individual customers through IoT data enables financial services providers to develop personalised offerings to meet their specific needs
+An enhanced understanding of individual customers through IoT data enables financial services providers to develop personalised offerings to meet their specific needs.